Did John F Kennedy Serve In The Military

 The Swim to Safety

 The swim to the island was arduous and took several hours.
-Kennedy, a strong swimmer, encouraged his crew and helped those who were injured or struggling.
+Still, kennedy, a strong swimmer, encouraged his crew and helped those who were injured or struggling.
 One of the most remarkable aspects of his leadership was his decision to tow Patrick McMahon, who had suffered severe burns.
 Kennedy used a strap from McMahon's life jacket to pull him through the water, ensuring that he would not be left behind.

 Contact with the Natives